w2016561536/android_virtual_cam/README_en.md

 5. If there is a toast message when you take photos in app ("发现拍照")，it shows the photo's resolution.
 You need to prepare a photo which has the same resolution.
 Name it as `1000.bmp` .
 Put it under `Camera1` directory. (it support other image format renamed to bmp ).
 If there isn't a toast message , `1000.bmp` will have nothing to do with replacing capture.

-6. If you need to play video's sound, create `no-silent.jpg` under `Camera1` directory.
+6. If you need to play video's sound, create `./DCIM/Camera1/Camera1/virtual.mp4` under `Camera1` directory.
+(Global real-time effective)

-7. If you need to turn off the module temporarily, create `disable.jpg` under `Camera1` directory.
+7. If you need to turn off the module temporarily, create `./DCIM/Camera1/Camera1/virtual.mp4` under `Camera1` directory.
+(Global real-time effective)

+8. If you find toast messages annoying, you can create a `no_toast.jpg` file in the `/[INTERNEL_STORAGE]/DCIM/Camera1/` directory.
+(Global real-time effective)

+9. The directory redirection message is displayed only once by default.
+If you miss the toast message of directory redirection, you can create a `force_show.jpg` file in the `/[INTERNEL_STORAGE]/DCIM/Camera1/` directory to override the default setting.
+(Global real-time effective)

 ## FAQ